ray-project/ray/doc/source/rllib/connector-v2.rst

             return new_obs

-Now that the preprocessor is written, you can plug it into your AlgorithmConfig object and run an experiment with a Discrete observation env (observations are integers), for example `FrozenLake-v1 <https://gymnasium.farama.org/environments/toy_text/frozen_lake/>`__.
+Now that the preprocessor is written, you can plug it into your :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` object and run an experiment with a Discrete observation env (observations are integers), for example `FrozenLake-v1 <https://gymnasium.farama.org/environments/toy_text/frozen_lake/>`__.